vickyhella/vickyhella.github.io/docs/tech/linux_commands/search_files.md

   grep [OPTIONS] PATTERN --include=GLOB_PATTERN FILE_PATTERN

   # search for the word "example" in all .txt files
-  # in the current directory and its subdirectories
   grep --include='*.txt' -r 'example' .

   # search for the word "example" in all .txt and .md files
-  # in the current directory and its subdirectories
   grep --include='*.txt' --include='*.md' -r 'example' .
   ```